-There is a deep sense of betrayal in every stratum of the society.
-More and more, it is looking that no one is incharge in this Government, as if it is running on an autopilot.
-No one better than a hardcore Congress person like me could feel this stagnation, because we use to experience the same at the last couple of years of the UPA.
+There is a deep sense of betrayal in every stratum of society.
+More and more, it is looking that no one is in charge in this Government, as if it is running on autopilot.
+No one better than a hardcore Congressperson like me could feel this stagnation, because we use to experience the same at the last couple of years of the UPA.
 But there was a difference.
-The clear difference is that the UPA’s downfall was not only it's own making but also a concerted effort, laced with heavy propaganda machinery on the ground as well as off ground, by the BJP-RSS, sometimes camouflaging them into an “India Against Corruption’, in order to deliberately shatter the UPA.
-In contrast, although yes, a million mutinies are taking place- none of them are being fanned by the Congress in a manner that was done by the RSS during UPA period.
+The clear difference is that the UPA’s downfall was not only it’s own making, but also a concerted effort, laced with heavy propaganda machinery on the ground as well as off ground, by the BJP-RSS, sometimes camouflaging them into an “India Against Corruption’, in order to deliberately shatter the UPA.
+In contrast, although yes, a million mutinies are taking place- none of them are being fanned by the Congress in a manner that was done by the RSS during the UPA period.

-Cronyism is flourishing.
-Forest dwellers and Tribal are being told that they now no more have any rights to their natural resources.
+Cronysim is flourishing.
+Forest dwellers and Tribal are being told that they now no more have any rights on their natural resources.
 States are angry because they are not being provided with adequate economic share.
 None of the schemes that Modi launched or advertised have yielded any results.
 Infact Modi Government has absolutely nothing to show.